EN

 Step #4: Run Payroll

-Running payroll in Hong Kong involves several mandatory components that an Employer of Record will cover.
+Running payroll in Hong Kong involves several mandatory components that an employer of record will cover.
 First, you need to calculate the gross salary of your employees.
 From this amount, you deduct mandatory contributions to the MPF, Hong Kong's retirement benefits scheme.
 The contribution rate is currently 5% of an employee's relevant income, capped at HKD 1,500 per month.

-You also need to account for any income tax or salaries tax that may be applicable based on the employee's salary and personal allowance.
+You also need to account for any income tax or salary tax that may be applicable based on the employee's salary and personal allowance.
 Finally, you must prepare and distribute payslips to your employees, which outline these deductions and the net salary paid.
 Note that the use of Hong Kong dollars (HKD) is standard for payroll in the region.

 Running payroll in Hong Kong requires a thorough understanding of local labor laws and tax obligations to ensure compliance and avoid potential penalties.
 An EOR service provider can navigate these complexities for you, ensuring a smooth payroll process.